-- Pick no more than 1-3 variations of your ideal customer – be specific and realistic – they should have many common traits
+- Pick no more than 1-3 variations of your ideal client – be specific and realistic – they should have many common traits

 - Think about the ones you have loved working with and why

-- Think about any where its not been a great experience
+- Think about when its not been a great experience

 - Be as targeted as you can be – age, where they live, lifestyle, finance – even give them a name

 If you don’t have your ideal client defined as something much more specific than ‘everyone’ then we need to talk!

 I offer a free 1-2-1 session to help you do this so please get in touch so you can discover who your ideal client is and make this the year you engage with them and start to see those leads increase!
 Please book below.